mbos/Pass4Win/README.md

 # Pass4Win
-Windows version of Pass (http://www.passwordstore.org/)
+Windows version of Pass (http://www.passwordstore.org/) in the sense that the store (password structure) is and should be exactly the same between the two programs.

 This is **alpha software**.
 Currently it can read an existing password store and decrypt it's contents.